-Turf burn is a common injury among people who play sports, especially football and soccer.
-A turf burn is an abrasion, a skin wound caused by friction that results in traumatic loss of the superficial skin layers.
-This leaves a painful, unsightly so-called raspberry abrasion.
+Turf burn is a common injury among people who play sports -- especially football and soccer players.
+A turf burn is caused by friction, which generates heat and removes layers of skin, leaving a painful and unsightly "raspberry" abrasion.
 Proper treatment of turf burn is essential to speed healing, prevent infection and reduce the potential for scarring.

-Change the dressing or bandage within 1 to 2 days to ensure that the turf burn is still moist and shows no signs of infection, such as increasing redness or a foul odor.
-Continue with regular dressing changes daily or every other day until the abrasion is healed, which typically occurs in about 7 to 10 days.
-When the abrasion is covered with new pink skin, you can discontinue treatment.
+Change the dressing after a day or two to ensure that the turf burn is still moist and shows no signs of infection, such as increasing redness or a foul odor.
+Apply more hydrogel and use a fresh occlusive dressing when rebandaging the turf burn.
+Most turf burns will heal within a week using a moist dressing.
+When you see that the abrasion is covered with new pink skin, you can remove the dressing.